 TCM and Cancer

-TCM is not considered a substitute for traditional cancer treatments like chemotherapy, surgery, and radiation therapy.
-However, it can be used as a supplement to help you feel better, to improve overall wellness, and to relieve symptoms and side effects.
+TCM is not a substitute for traditional cancer treatments like chemotherapy, surgery, and radiation therapy.
+However, it can be used as a supplemental treatment, helping you feel better, improve overall wellness, and relieve symptoms and side effects.

 Get Your FREE Resources Sent Overnight